steelvelveteen/web-components-playground/README.md

 ` npm run watch `

-I will start with a needed refresh course on DOM and will also review shadow dom concepts before starting.
+I will start with a needed refresh course on DOM and will also review shadow dom concepts before starting mostly because of Typescript types.
 Might consider using jquery at a later stage ...

 ### Branches